Madrid to Valencia: A Trip You shouldn't skip

 - Tickets for Madrid to Valencia flights must be bought online in advance.
 To get the best price, book 4 – 6 weeks before your desired departure date.

 - To travel via plane you need a valid passport (citizens from non-European Economic Area countries) or national ID card (EEA and Swiss citizens).

 - Valencia airport is 9 kilometers outside of the city and is connected via public bus and metro.

-- The metro departs for the town centre every 8 minutes and a one-way fare currently costs USD 4.55*.
+- The metro departs for the town centre every 8 minutes.

 The bus journey takes longer; around 5 hours, but it is the most scenic way to travel from Madrid to Valencia.
 The bus travels through many small Spanish towns, including Tarancon.
 Buses depart regularly throughout the day from Madrid-Barajas Adolfo Suárez International Airport.
 There are also several departures each day from the Estacion Sur bus station located south of Madrid city centre.